-My chemo nurse for session five was Kathryn, a young looking tall brunette.
-“I must give you a test infusion first to be sure you are not allergic to the Taxol,” she explained calmly.
-“Actually it’s not the Taxol that causes the allergic reaction, but the solution it’s mixed with,” she went on to clarify as if it made any difference!
+My chemo nurse for session five was Kathryn, a young, tall brunette.
+“I have to give you a test infusion first to be sure you are not allergic to the Taxol,” she explained.
+“Actually it’s not the Taxol that causes the allergic reaction, but the solution it’s mixed with,” she went on to clarify, as if it made any difference.

-During the test infusion my husband David sat next to me looking worried.
+During the test infusion, Dear Hubby sat next to me looking worried.
 We both sat there wondering if I would be one of the unlucky ones to be allergic.
 After all, my luck hasn’t been that good lately.
-Unimaginable worst case scenarios streamed through my mind.
-Would I break out in a horrible rash?
-(I have been experiencing pretty intense flushing after all) Would I become incredibly nauseous or lightheaded?
-Would I be unable to breathe, have irregular heart palpitations or worse yet heart failure?
+Unimaginable worst case scenarios streamed through my mind and probably through his too.

-Of course, I wasn’t allergic to the test and the actual dosage to be administered over three hours began.
-I sat and read my new book about a family living with a history of ovarian cancer.
-Yeah, I know.
-You might wonder why I want to read about cancer if I am living it, but for whatever reason I guess I do!
-I sat and wondered once again how I got to this place, sitting in a chemo room.
+I sat and wondered again how I got to this place, sitting in a chemo room.
 I couldn’t believe I was getting Taxol.
 Just like Mother.
 I tried not to think about that.
 I tried not to remember.
 I kept reading and thinking.
 Reading and thinking.
-Finally, the reading won out as the story on the pages pulled me in.
-Periodically I glanced up and noticed other patients leaving, but still I sat.
+Finally, the reading won out as the story pulled me in.
+Periodically, I glanced up and noticed other patients leaving, but still I sat.
 Taxol must be given at a slow pace.
-Finally our time was up, I was unhooked and David and I walked out the door “on our own power” as he always half- jokingly reminds me, breathing a sigh of relief once again.
+Finally, our time was up, I was unhooked and Dear Hubby and I walked out the door “on our own power” as he likes to jokingly (sort of) remind me, both of us breathing a sigh of relief again.